Ethics Advisory Board

-In today’s ‘fake-news’ media world, journalists must go the extra mile to protect patients from misleading information or risk losing public support for innovative therapies that will save lives, and reduce overall health costs.
+In today’s ‘fake-news’ world, journalists must go the extra mile to protect patients from misleading information and focus on innovative therapies that will save lives and reduce overall health costs.

-We believe the highest priority for a medical researcher is not advancing knowledge but protecting patients who might be negatively impacted.
+We believe the highest priority for health publishers is protecting patients who might be negatively impacted from misleading news.

 Which means, ‘do no harm.’

-Back in 1999, several eHealth 1.0 leaders gathered in New York City to define publishing standards for the new digital ecosystem.
+In 1999, several eHealth 1.0 leaders gathered in New York City to define news publishing standards for the digital ecosystem.
 Most of those publishing standards remain effective today.

-But, after reviewing thousands of health news stories about new medications, interventions and vaccines over the past 18 years, we have found a clear pattern of imbalanced media reporting.
+But, after reviewing thousands of health news stories about medications, interventions, and vaccines over the past 20 years, we have found a clear pattern of imbalanced media reporting.